zp20945/Group-project-CE903_HR/README.md

 ## Pipeline Overview

+### `0.
+PPG_HR_Whole_videos_plus_surveys.py`
+- Detects and sets headers
+- Applies Butterworth high-pass and low-pass filters to remove noise and baseline drift
+- Cleans and imputes heart rate signals using forward fill, backward fill, and interpolation
+- Normalizes timestamps and adjusts intervals per stimulus
+- Standardizes stimulus names and exports clean files This code was used as base to then plot the IBIs with the code `IBI_Scattered_plots.py`  and therefore select the intervals to split the videos to get the best possible analysis of the Heart Rate Variability reacting to different stimuli with different arousal levels.

 ### `1.
 PPG_HR_Longer_Intervals.py`
 Preprocesses raw CSV files containing PPG and HR data:
 - Detects and sets headers